Silk Sonic kicks off Grammys with Las Vegas flair

 Batiste — who lost in four other categories — entered the Grammys as the leading nominee with 11 nominations.
 The losses halted the multi-talented performer from making history for most wins in one night.

-After Noah announced all the stars due to present and perform — he called them a “musical Madame Tussauds” — Olivia Rodrigo performed her aching hit song “Drivers License” in a white ruffled dress and black boots.
+After Noah announced all the stars due to present and perform — he called them a “musical Madame Tussauds” — Olivia Rodrigo performed her arching hit song “Drivers License.”

 Foo Fighters won three awards, but were not in attendance to pick up their trophies following the recent death of its drummer Taylor Hawkins.
 The rock band did extend their record for most best rock album wins with five for “Medicine at Midnight.”
 The group’s song “Making a Fire” won best rock performance and “Waiting on a War” bested other nominees for best rock song.